NishithaS28/Financial-Data-Analysis/README.md

 - Optimize the LSTM model for better accuracy.
 - Extend predictions to real-time data.

+## Results
+The model achieved the following metrics:
+- **Mean Squared Error (MSE)**: 162.69
+- **Mean Absolute Error (MAE)**: 10.39
+- **R² Score**: 0.943

+These results demonstrate that the LSTM model effectively predicts stock prices with high accuracy.

+### Key Takeaways
+- The model is capable of forecasting future stock prices based on historical trends.
+- Predicted prices closely align with actual values, making the model suitable for financial analysis.

 **Disclaimer**: This project is for educational purposes only and should not be used for financial decision-making.